Six Watercolor Tips You Should Know Before Starting

 So today, I’m sharing 6 simple tips that I think you’ll love.
 Let’s dive in!

-First, start easy with solid paints.
+Tip #1: start easy with solid paints

 I highly recommend using solid paints like this tiny palette.
 They’re super easy to use, portable, and dry out between uses.
 Perfect for beginners!